yb1/GraphJet/README.md

 curl http://localhost:8888/tweetHashtagGraph/topHashtags?k=5
 ```

 + `tweetHashtagGraphEdges/tweets`: queries for the edges incident to a particular tweet in the tweet-hashtag graph, i.e., hashtags contained in the tweet.
-Use parameter `id` to specify tweetid (e.g., from `tweetHashtagGraph/topTweets` above).
+Use parameter `id` to specify tweetId (e.g., from `tweetHashtagGraph/topTweets` above).
 Sample invocation:

 ```
 curl http://localhost:8888/tweetHashtagGraphEdges/tweets?id=xxx
 ```

-+ `tweetHashtagGraphEdges/hashtags`: queries for the edges incident to a particular hashtag hashtag in the tweet-hashtag graph, i.e., tweets the given hashtag is contained in.
-Use parameter `id` to specify hashtag id (e.g., from `tweetHashtagGraph/topHashtags` above).
++ `tweetHashtagGraphEdges/hashtags`: queries for the edges incident to a particular hashtag in the tweet-hashtag graph, i.e., tweets the given hashtag is contained in.
+Use parameter `id` to specify hashtagId (e.g., from `tweetHashtagGraph/topHashtags` above).
 Sample invocation:

 ```
 curl http://localhost:8888/tweetHashtagGraphEdges/hashtags?id=xxx